Prasanga Dhungel

 The following areas represent my current research focus and published work:

 • Robust and Interpretable ML: Building ML systems that are not only accurate but also reliable and explainable is crucial for real-world deployment.
 I’m particularly interested in developing methods that handle distribution shifts, outliers, and provide meaningful explanations for model decisions—essential for domains like energy systems and critical infrastructure.
+The interplay between data geometry, hypothesis space and optimization dynamics dictates learnability.
+I thus aim to explore how data structures (such as separability), choice of architecture and loss function influence the trajectory of optimization in over-parameterized networks, and how this affects convergence and generalization.

 • Machine Learning in Non-Euclidean Spaces: Graph neural networks and geometric deep learning open exciting possibilities for modeling complex relational data.
 My work has explored using geometric data structures for efficient learning, and I’m interested in applying these techniques to real-world problems involving networks, molecules, and spatial data.